dataflake/Products.SAML2Plugins/docs/glossary.rst

     so only those explicitly installed in the virtual environment are available.

+  xmlsec1
+    The filesystem utility used by the :term:`pysaml2` library to handle SAML message signing and encryption.
+See https://www.aleksey.com/xmlsec/ for details.

   zc.buildout
     `zc.buildout <http://buildout.org>`_ is a Python-based build system for creating, assembling and deploying applications.

   ZCML
     XML-based configuration language used by Zope.

+  ZEO
+    The `ZEO <https://pypi.org/project/ZEO/>`_ package enables sharing a Zope Object Database (ZODB) between several Zope instances.
+It is used to scale a Zope application.

   ZMI
     Zope offers the ZMI (Zope Managment Interface) for managing your